 9. What are the timings of the program?

 Your time at UNREAD will be structured across 5 days a week.
 Most of the learning spaces will be accommodated between Mon-Fri from 08:30 AM – 08:30 PM with breaks through the day.
 Since HNI works 7 days a week between 8:30 AM-8:30 PM, certain spaces such as assessments and other ongoing programs like the community awareness events, alternative large group, webinars and occasional informal meetings happen over the weekend as well.
 There is enough space for each participant to design their own week outside of the regular weekly spaces.

 10. Can I participate in UNREAD in parts?

 Participants will be required to complete all 6 months of the program in order to receive the certificate of completion.
 Since the program is revised each year, and components often overlap or follow through in continuation, it is not possible to attend it in parts.

+We would advise against joining UNREAD if you have already committed to engaging in another program.
 UNREAD is designed to be a full time intensive program.
-Along with intellectual stimulation, it also places emotional and psychological demands on participants as learning to work with others requires us to develop consistent awareness of our own thoughts, feelings, and behaviour in a community set up.
+Along with intellectual stimulation, it also places emotional and psychological demands on participants.
+Learning to work with others requires us to develop consistent awareness of our own thoughts, feelings, and behaviour in a community set up.
 This means the time that is available for rest and leisure is also important for you to be able to absorb and digest all that has been churned up during the week.
-We would therefore advise against joining UNREAD if you have already committed to engaging in another program.

 12. I am in therapy at HNI/in private practice with a therapist from HNI.
 Can I still participate in UNREAD?